exercism/javascript/exercises/concept/coordinate-transformation/.docs/instructions.md

 ## 1. Translate the coordinates

-Implement the `translate2d` function which returns a function making use of a closure to perform a repeatable 2d translation of a coordinate pair.
+Implement the `translate2d` function that returns a function making use of a closure to perform a repeatable 2d translation of a coordinate pair.

 ```javascript
 const moveCoordinatesRight2Px = translate2d(2, 0);